Designer/Author Thony C. Anyiam

-Author, inventor, and fashion designer extraordinary, Thony C. Anyiam has earned notoriety in creating one of a kind, highly contemporary, traditional African and Afrocentric (African inspired) fashion for both male and female.
-Mr. Anyiam is considered one of Africa American most creative and influential designers of our times, and one to watch in the industry now and into the 21st century.
+Author, inventor, and fashion designer extraordinary, Thony C. Anyiam has earned notoriety in creating one-of-a-kind, high-quality contemporary, traditional African and African-inspired (Afrocentric) fashion for both males and females.
+Mr. Anyiam, a Nigerian-American, is considered one of Africa’s most creative and influential designers of our time and one to watch in the industry now and into the 21st century.

-Mr. Anyiam has designed creations that have been worn by celebrities and dignitaries such as President and Mrs. Clinton, President Nelson Mandela of South Africa, Steve Wonder, Iyanla Vanzant, gospel singers Yolanda Adams and Richard Smallwood and the Reverend Al Sharpton, to mention just a few.
+Anyiam has designed creations that have been worn by celebrities and dignitaries such as former President and Mrs. Clinton, President Nelson Mandela of South Africa, Stevie Wonder, Iyanla Vanzant, gospel singers Yolanda Adams and Richard Smallwood, and the Reverend Al Sharpton, to mention just a few.
 In 2008, he designed a line of Afrocentric evening dresses for then-first lady Michelle Obama for consideration for President Obama’s first Presidential inauguration.
 Later in the year, he designed a men’s wear line inspired by President Obama called Alite Collection.

 Anyiam’s work has also been featured in other publications, including Black Elegance, Signature Bride, Upscale, Wedding Bell, Essence, Brides Today, and Jet magazine.
-International magazines include, Amina International (Paris) 1995, 1996, 1997, 1998, and Oct.
-1999, Eve magazine (China) June 1999.
-Books includes, jumping the Broom, Going to the Chapel, Getting Married in New York, and Men of Color.
-Other print publications include; Washington Post, Washington Times, Afro American, Ohio Plain Dealer, and Nigerian Times to mention a few.
-His creations were featured on ABC World News Saturday, CBS (Channel 9) Broadcast House Live, Africa Plus, DC, MD and VA cable channels, and Channel 2 (Baltimore ABC) shows: To the Point, and On Time shows.
+International magazines include Amina International (Paris) 1995, 1996, 1997, 1998, and October 1999 and Eve magazine (China), June 1999.
+Books include Jumping the Broom, Going to the Chapel, Getting Married in New York, and Men of Color.
+Other print publications include the Washington Post, Washington Times, Afro American, Ohio Plain Dealer, and Nigerian Times, to mention a few.
+His creations have been featured on ABC World News Saturday, CBS (Channel 9) Broadcast House Live, Africa Plus, DC, MD, and VA cable channels, and Channel 2 (Baltimore ABC) show: To the Point and On-Time on local television stations.

-Thony has participated in numerous fashion shows including the congressional fashion show, National Urban League and numerous bridal shows across the country.
-Some of Anyiam’s notable creations include Afrocentric bridal gowns, Alite shirts, vest and tuxedos, beachwear, pastoral and choir robes, and academic cap and gowns.
+Furthermore, Anyiam has participated in numerous fashion shows, including the Congressional Black Caucus Annual fashion show, National Urban League, and numerous bridal shows across the country and overseas.
+Some of his notable creations include Afrocentric bridal gowns, Alite shirts, vests and tuxedos, beachwear, pastoral and choir robes, and Afrocentric style academic caps and gowns.